AxFoundation/strax/CONTRIBUTING.md

 - When accepting pull requests, prefer merge or squash depending on how the commit history looks.
   - If it's dozens of 'oops' and 'test' commits, best to squash.
   - If it's a few commits that mostly outline discrete steps of an implementation, it's worth keeping, so best to merge.
+- Do not place experiment specific information in strax.
+Strax is a core where your experiment should have a separate repository containing the relevant plugins.